compenguy/PrusaLinkDocker/README.md

 Then opening up http://<your server ip>:8008/ in a browser and going through the configuration steps presented.
-The printer configuration settings will be stored in a docker volume called `prusalink`.
+The printer configuration settings will be stored in a docker volume called `prusalink` (actually `prusalink_prusalink` as docker-compose generates it with the container name and the volume name).